Mbed-TLS/mbedtls-docs/security-advisories/mbedtls-security-advisory-2023-10-1.md

 * In Mbed TLS 3.x or 2.28, make sure that `MBEDTLS_CIPHER_NULL_CIPHER` is not enabled.
 * In Mbed TLS 2.28, also make sure that `MBEDTLS_REMOVE_ARC4_CIPHERSUITES` is enabled, or that `MBEDTLS_ARC4_C` is not enabled.

-If the vulnerable cipher suites are enabled at compile time, they can be disabled at compile time by calling `mbedtls_ssl_conf_ciphersuites()` with a list that does not include null-cipher or RC4 cipher suites.
+If the vulnerable cipher suites are enabled at compile time, they can be disabled at run time by calling `mbedtls_ssl_conf_ciphersuites()` with a list that does not include null-cipher or RC4 cipher suites.
 Alternatively, call `mbedtls_ssl_conf_ciphersuites_for_version()` for all affected protocol versions (SSLv3, TLS 1.0, TLS 1.1, TLS 1.2).

 Applications that only accept TLS 1.3 are not affected.